 - a dutiable transaction statement (Form D2.2)

-- independent evidence of value of the resource authority (e.g. a valuation prepared by a registered valuer or person the Commissioner is satisfied is property qualified) when
+- independent evidence of value of the resource authority (e.g. a valuation prepared by a registered valuer or person the Commissioner of State Revenue is satisfied is properly qualified) when

 - the consideration is nominal or nil

 - the consideration cannot be determined at the time the agreement is made